shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-to-queue.md

 ## Create a message

 First, we have to create a new message class in the directory `<plugin root>/MessageQueue/Message`.
 In this example, we create a `SmsNotification` that contains a string with content.
-By default, all messages are handled synchronously, to change the behavior to asynchronously we have to implement the `AsyncMessageInterface` interface.
+By default, all messages are handled synchronously.
+To change the behavior to asynchronously, we have to implement the `AsyncMessageInterface` interface.
+For messages which should also be handled asynchronously but with a lower priority, implement the `LowPriorityMessageInterface` interface.

 Here's an example: